How does the court make decisions about children?

 image of person thinking about child

 Parental Responsibility means the big long-term decisions about your children.
 For example—decisions about where your children go to school, what their religion should be and decisions about their health.
+Both parents automatically have parental responsibility for children until they turn 18.
+This is called ‘joint decision making’.

 Parental responsibility is different to how much time your children spend with each parent.

 However sometimes—for example if there has been domestic and family violence, child abuse or if it’s not in the best interests of the child—the court may decide that one parent should makes these decisions by themselves.
 This is called ‘sole parental responsibility’.
+Sometimes a court will decide the parents have joint decision making for some decisions and one parent has sole parental responsibility for other decisions.

 Also see how does the court consider domestic and family violence?